djordjepmihajlovic/djordjepmihajlovic/README.md

 # Djordje P. Mihajlovic @ github.com

-Final year, masters of physics student at the University of Edinburgh.
+Masters of physics student, MPhys (Hons), graduated from the University of Edinburgh.
 Interested in mathematical and computational techniques used to solve problems motivated by scientific theory.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------